Member Organizations

 There is limited information on the three associate PAOs in Zimbabwe, which are locally incorporated companies limited by guarantee.

-The Public Accountants and Auditors Board (PAAB), Chartered Governance and Accountancy Institute in Zimbabwe (CGAIZ), and the Institute of Chartered Accountants of Zimbabwe (ICAZ) were beneficiaries of a capacity building project managed by IFAC’s PAO Capacity Building Program and funded by the U.K. Department for International Development.
+In addition, the PAAB and the Institute of Chartered Accountants of Zimbabwe (ICAZ) are beneficiaries of a capacity building project managed by IFAC’s PAO Capacity Building Program and funded by the U.K. Department for International Development.
 In 2016, the institutes partnered with the Chartered Institute of Public Finance and Accountancy (CIPFA).
-The partnership had two main components: establishing a project stakeholder advisory group for the adoption of IPSAS and developing a comprehensive roadmap to strengthen accountancy capacity in the public sector through a public sector qualification.
+The partnership has two main components: establishing a project stakeholder advisory group for the adoption of IPSAS and developing a comprehensive roadmap to strengthen accountancy capacity in the public sector through a public sector qualification.

 Adoption of International Standards